Skip to main content

 When you sell structured settlement payments for a lump sum, the buyer applies a discount rate to calculate the present value of your future payments.
 The amount you receive depends on several key factors, and understanding them helps you evaluate offers and negotiate effectively.

-While no two transactions are identical, here are the primary factors that influence how much cash you can get for your structured settlement:
+While no two transactions are identical, here are the primary factors that influence how much cash you will get for your structured settlement:

 1. Which Payments Are You Selling?